aimedidierm/aimedidierm/README.md

 <h3><a id="user-content-about-me" class="anchor" aria-hidden="true" href="#about-me"></a>👋 Hi, I'm Aime Didier Mugisha</h3>
-I'm a Full-Stack Software Developer and an ✨AI enthusiast✨ with

-self motivation and natural passion for continuous learning and self-development.
 A software developer mainly in backend web development using PHP, I like to collaborate on things written in PHP.

 <h3><a id="user-content-about-me" class="anchor" aria-hidden="true" href="#top-technologies"></a>🚀 My Tools And Technologies</h3>